Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Method

+The domain structures were visualized with Ovito\cite{ovito} and we determined the mean local polarization of each domain $\bm{P}$ from the time-averaged local polarization $\bm{p}(\bm{R})$.
+For simplicity, the projection of $\bm{P}$ on the direction [ijk] is given as ``\pol{ijk}''.

-The domain structures are visualized with Ovito.\cite{ovito} Domain walls are labeled based on their phase and the angle of the polarization rotation follow the convention by \citeauthor{marton_domain_2010}\cite{marton_domain_2010}, e.g.,\ T180 for the wall separating T domains with polarization antiparallel to each other.
-To simplify the text, we refer to wall with normal along [xyz] as ``[xyz]-wall''.
+Domain walls were labeled based on their phase and the angle of the polarization rotation follow the convention by \citeauthor{marton_domain_2010}\cite{marton_domain_2010}, e.g.,\ T180 for the wall separating T domains with polarization antiparallel to each other.
+To simplify the text, we refered to wall with normal along [xyz] as ``[xyz]-wall''.